How to Compare Different Factoring Rates?

 In the above example, note that the first tier is 1.5%, but the rate goes up only 1% for each additional tier.
 Also note that the first tier is for 30 days and each additional tier is only 15 days when calculating the factoring interest rates.

 As you can see, the tiered factoring rate schedule can be slightly more complicated than the fixed factoring fee, but it may in many circumstances this invoice factoring rate produces the lowest overall cost.
 Factoring company rates can vary across these tiers.
+When you’re exploring accounts receivable factoring rates, ask each factoring company’s specialists about tiered rates and average factoring rates.

 The Administrative Fee with Interest